 Fortune Brands and each of its operating companies that participate in the Plan are referred to collectively as the "Companies" and individually as a "Company."
-Operating companies that participated in the Plan during the years 2019 and/or 2018 include: MasterBrand Cabinets, Inc. ("MasterBrand"); Woodcrafters Home Products, LLC ("Woodcrafters"); Norcraft Companies, L.P.; Moen Incorporated ("Moen"); Rohl LLC ("Rohl"); Victoria & Albert Bath LLC ("Victoria & Albert"); Therma-Tru Corp., which includes Fypon LLC ("Therma-Tru"); and Fiber Composites, LLC ("Fiberon").
+Operating companies that participated in the Plan during the years ended December 31, 2020 and/or 2019 included: MasterBrand Cabinets, Inc. ("MasterBrand"); Woodcrafters Home Products, LLC ("Woodcrafters"); Norcraft Companies, L.P.; Moen Incorporated ("Moen"); Rohl LLC ("Rohl"); Victoria & Albert Bath LLC ("Victoria & Albert"); Therma-Tru Corp., which includes Fypon LLC ("Therma-Tru"); and Fiber Composites, LLC ("Fiberon").
+Effective May 30, 2019, Therma-Tru is no longer a participating employer in the Plan.

 Victoria & Albert was acquired by a subsidiary of Fortune Brands in October 2017.
 Effective on January 1, 2019, certain employees of Victoria & Albert became eligible to participate in the Plan.
 Fiberon was acquired by a subsidiary of Fortune Brands in 2018.
-Effective November 1, 2019, the assets, liabilities and account balances attributable to Fiberon hourly paid participants in the Fiber Composites, LLC 401(k) were merged into the Plan, while the assets, liabilities and account balances attributable to salary paid Fiberon participants in the Fiber Composites, LLC 401(k) were merged into the Fortune Brands Home & Security, Inc. Retirement Savings Plan (the "FBHS Retirement Savings Plan").
+Effective November 1, 2019, the assets, liabilities and account balances attributable to Fiberon hourly paid participants in the Fiber Composites, LLC 401(k) were merged into the Plan, while the assets, liabilities and account balances attributable to salaried paid Fiberon participants in the Fiber Composites, LLC 401(k) Plan were merged into the Fortune Brands Home & Security, Inc. Retirement Savings Plan (the "FBHS Retirement Savings Plan").